pinkhoodie/claude-computer-use-macos/insights.md

 No significant outcome.
 Consider revising the approach or inputs.
 No significant outcome.
 Consider revising the approach or inputs.
 No significant outcome.
 Consider revising the approach or inputs.
+No significant outcome.
+Consider revising the approach or inputs.
+No significant outcome.
+Consider revising the approach or inputs.
+No significant outcome.
+Consider revising the approach or inputs.